 Again through power of suggestion from the right person, I asked my friend of many years Papa Biggie for his guidence, We have since moved forward to acquire the great talents of Mr Welfred (Charlie) Mellers of the Anthem Band.
 Charlie was on tour, and had resently returned home from Gwam.
 He joins our camp with an extensive profolio of expertise.
 A true gentleman you can trust giving it all.

 Paul Chung is more than a keyboardist.
 He’s multi-talented with great stage presence.
 As a teacher and composer himself, and a gentleman of outstanding character, he knows keeping the band focused with the right touch in communication, is crucial for any artist to succeed.
-His expertise comes from touring with the legends, including one of the last performances of the late Joseph Hill.
+His expertise comes from touring with the legends.

 And so we grow with many new faces…. and look forward to our next release.